Festivals Research Group

-The FRG was set up in 2016 to bring together academics at Cardiff University and key stakeholders to undertake collaborative research on the festivals scene, and to consider urgent questions on the future of festivals.
+The Festival Research Group (FRG) was set up in 2016 to bring together academics at Cardiff University with key stakeholders to undertake collaborative research on the festival scene, and to consider urgent questions on the future of festivals.

-Given economic, social and technological changes, festival organisers are considering what festivals of the future will look and be like.
-How will they be enjoyed, perceived, organised and developed?
+Given economic, social and technological changes, the absence of large-scale gatherings, what will future festivals look like?
+How will they be organised, enjoyed, perceived and developed?
 And how will they impact on society and the environment?

-The key focus for the FRG is music and arts festivals; members of the group have substantial experience working with and at festivals such as Glastonbury, Green Man and Hay Festival as well as at food-themed events.
+The key focus of the FRG is music and arts festivals; members of the research group have substantial experience working with and at festivals such as Glastonbury, Green Man, Hay Festival and National Eisteddfod as well as food-themed events.
 The FRG is keen to connect academic research with the experiences of festival goers, organisers, performers and other stakeholders.
 Festivals also present researchers with different platforms for engagement and the sharing of research through participatory methods.

-The FRG’s pilot project sees Cardiff researchers working with John Rostron and the Sŵn Festival.
-John is the co-founder of Sŵn, this annual urban contemporary music festival occurs each October in venues across Cardiff and in 2016 celebrated 10 years of making the city come alive.
-John is also the vice chair of the Association of Independent Music Festivals, which currently holds its annual congress in Cardiff.
-The FRG has received seed-corn funding from REACT (the AHRC-funded Research and Enterprise in Arts and Creative Technology initiative) to explore the impact of Sŵn festival on the audiences, the city and the music scene.
+The FRG’s pilot project saw Cardiff researchers working with John Rostron and the Sŵn Festival.
+John was the co-founder of Sŵn, and this annual urban contemporary music festival occurs each October in venues across Cardiff.
+In 2016 it celebrated 10 years of making the city come alive.
+John was also the Vice Chair of the Association of Independent Music Festivals, which currently holds its annual congress in Cardiff.
+The FRG received seed-corn funding from REACT (the AHRC-funded Research and Enterprise in Arts and Creative Technology initiative) to explore the impact of Sŵn festival on the audiences, the city and the music scene.

 Watch a short video about Sŵn Festival and the FRG's collaboration on the Sŵn Music Museum, featuring John Roston (1.35mins in) and the leader of the research group, Dr Jacqui Mulville (6.30mins in).

-Those in the research group are currently exploring the possibility of joint projects and outputs.
-Here is a selection of previous work by some of the researchers.
+Those in the research group are currently taking part in joint projects and outputs.
+Please see below for a selection of previous work by some of the researchers.